 Domain registrar: A company that manages the reservation of domain names.

-- Reseller: A company that works in conjunction with a registrar to manage domain registrations (Media Temple).
+- Reseller: A company that works in conjunction with a registrar to manage domain registrations.
+For example: (mt) Media Temple.

 - Registrant: A user whose name is listed as the "owner" of the domain registration.

-- Admin (domain registration): A user whose name is listed as the "administrator" of the domain registraiton.
+- Admin (for domain registrations): A user whose name is listed as the "administrator" of the domain registration.